If you train for a triathlon then following a reasonable plan that includes periodization strategies and the right work/rest ratio is important.

 As a whole, the peloton is good for triathlon training because it allows you to sustain high training volume with various combinations of intensity.
-It also has a built-in power meter with an FTP score that allows measuring the intensity and monitor training load for each session.
+It also has a built-in power meter with an FTP score that allows for measuring the intensity and monitoring the training load for each session.

 Keep reading to learn how to use a peloton bike to design a well-balanced triathlon training program to ensure peak performance for cycling, as well as running and swimming.

-Overall, you can train for a triathlon on the peloton bike because it has thousands of cycling classes, which can be used throughout all training season.
-It also has several recovery rides, which can be used during the tapering time.
+Overall, you can train for a triathlon on the peloton bike because it has thousands of cycling classes, which can be used throughout all training seasons.

-In other words, doing a variety of sessions on the bike will have a positive impact on the performance for the rest of the triathlon disciplines (running and swimming).
+In other words, doing a variety of sessions on the bike will have a positive impact on the performance of the rest of the triathlon disciplines (running and swimming).

 However, studies have shown that cross-transfer training effects occur most between cycling training and running performance, and less in swimming.